bdelanghe/amz_sp_api/lib/reports-api-model/README.md

 # reports-api-model

-AmzSpApi::ReportsApiModel - the Ruby gem for the Selling Partner API for Reports
+AmzSpApi::ReportsApiModel - the Ruby gem for the Report v2021-06-30

 The Selling Partner API for Reports lets you retrieve and manage a variety of reports that can help selling partners manage their businesses.